PsmD/PsmD/README.md

 ## _Hello, I'm Dogon Kim, Front-end developer_ 💻🖱

-<br /> I am developing based on React, and <br> recently I am also interested in Next.js and developing it and <br> I am planning to study development using Redux.😁
+<br /> I am developing based on React, and <br> recently I am also interested in Next.js and <br> I am planning to study development using Redux.😁

 <br> I want to become a developer that grows steadily.🏃